Dr. Kelly L. Robinson

 Courses Taught:

-• Introduction to ‘R’ Programming for Biologists – syllabus
+• Introduction to ‘R’ Programming for Biologists (BIOL 416G)

-• Spatial Data Analysis & Management – syllabus
+• Spatial Data Analysis & Management (BIOL 528) – syllabus

 • Plankton Ecology (w/ B. Stauffer)